Center for Academic and Religious Excellence (C.A.R.E.) | Evaluated Learning Experience

 EDU 304 Foundations of Education I and II

 Proficiency examination program administered at the CARE testing center or authorized proctor sites.

 September 2016 - Present.

-The student will be able to demonstrate proficiency as follows: Identify the challenges of entering teachers; realize the challenge of teaching all students; trace global origins of American education to ancient civilizations; discuss how various educational pioneers shaped education in the U.S. today with their specific methods and philosophies; trace the historical development of American education from colonial times to the present; analyze U.S. Supreme Court cases on teacher rights and responsibilities; be ready to introduce 21st century skills to classroom settings.
+Students will be able to demonstrate proficiency as follows: identify the challenges of entering teachers; realize the challenge of teaching all students; trace global origins of American education to ancient civilizations; discuss how various educational pioneers shaped education in the U.S. today with their specific methods and philosophies; trace the historical development of American education from colonial times to the present; analyze U.S. Supreme Court cases on teacher rights and responsibilities; be ready to introduce 21st century skills to classroom settings.

 In the upper division baccalaureate degree category, 6 semester hours in Early Childhood Education, Education, Elementary Education, or Special Education (9/16) (4/21 revalidation).